DiffuSolve: Diffusion-based Solver for Non-convex Trajectory Optimization: Preliminaries

 \section{Preliminaries}

-\subsection{Non-Convex Trajectory Optimization}
+\paragraph{Non-Convex Trajectory Optimization.}

-We consider a general trajectory optimization task: given the robot's dynamical model, the predefined initial and target configuration, and the obstacles setup, we aim to plan an optimal trajectory for the robot to reach the target while satisfying the dynamics and safety constraints.
-We formulate the discretized problem as the following parameterized nonlinear program $\mathcal{P}_{y}$:
+We consider a general open-loop trajectory optimization problem: assume a known agent's dynamical model, the predefined initial configuration, and the obstacle settings, we aim to plan an optimal trajectory and controls for the agent to reach a target while satisfying the dynamics and safety constraints.
+With the direct transcription \citep{Betts:1998}, this trajectory optimization problem can be discretized as the following nonlinear program $\mathcal{P}_{y}$:

-where $x \in \R^n$ denotes the decision variable to be optimized, and $y \in \R^k$ represents various problem parameters.
-The objective function is represented by $J \in C^1(\R^n, \R^k; \R)$.
+where $x \in \mathcal{X}\subset \R^n$ is the decision variable to be optimized, and $y \in \mathcal{Y} \subset \R^k$ represents various problem parameters. $J \in C^1(\R^n, \R^k; \R)$ is the objective function.
 Each $h_i \in C^1(\R^n, \R^k; \R) $ and $g_j \in C^1(\R^n, \R^k; \R)$ are equality and inequality constraint functions, respectively.
-In the context of trajectory optimization, $x$ might include a sequence of control variables $u_1$, $u_2$, ... $u_T$, the time variable $t$ required to reach the target, etc. Parameters $y$ can include control limits, target and obstacle characteristics such as position and shape, and other relevant factors.
-The objective function $J$ can be time-to-reach or fuel consumption.
-The constraint functions $g$ and $h$ could contain requirements for dynamical models, goal-reaching, obstacle avoidance, etc.
+In trajectory optimization, $x$ might include a sequence of control $u$, the time variable $t$ required to reach the target, etc. Parameters $y$ can include control limits, target and obstacle characteristics such as position and shape, and other relevant factors.
+The objective function $J$ can be time-to-reach, fuel expenditure, etc. The constraint functions $g$ and $h$ could contain requirements for dynamical models, goal-reaching, obstacle avoidance, etc.

-When the problem parameter $y$ is fixed, $\mathcal{P}_{y}$ typically presents a non-convex optimization problem with multiple local optima.
-Identifying diverse local optima is crucial for an efficient search for global optima and also allows us to make trade-offs among different trajectory options.